bebau/grcon22/private/002_bomb/README.md

 (note: this is referencing ok I pull up hop out at the afterparty, being gort's favorite song)

 Guess penalties:
-* 3 free guesses.
-After that, guesses should be penalized 10 points per guess.
 * Hint for 1 point: *If you know the identity of the terrorist, that's the username.*
 * Hint for 5 points: *The terrorist is a software mastermind, but he hasn't picked the most secure python functionality.
 Let's try entering { as a password and see if there's a possible vulnerability to exploit.*
 * Hint for 15 points: *You can inspect python bytecode if there are any functions or objects here...
 Password: {my_object_name.__hackthemainframe__}, something along those lines*